 Contribution Limits and Regulations for Spousal IRAs

-In 2022, the standard contribution limit for an individual retirement account was set at $6,000, but you can contribute as much as $7,000 if you are 50 or older.
+In 2023, the standard contribution limit for an individual retirement account was set at $6,500, but you can contribute an additional $1,000 if you are 50 or older.
 This limit applies to both traditional and Roth IRAs.

 The total contributions to the working spouse’s IRA and the non-working spouse’s IRA cannot be more than the couple’s total taxable income reported in their tax return.